 In our blog, you can explore more about Digital Accessibility in the UK and other topics around digital inclusion.

-We recognise, however, that strategic advantages also play an important role when businesses decide to take action on digital inclusion.
-Here are some of the key benefits.
+That being said, there are also a whole host of strategic advantages for businesses to consider when deciding to take action on digital inclusion.
+Here are some of the key benefits:

 Legal protection

 Being compliant with digital accessibility reduces the risk of legal challenges and costly settlements.
-The EAA is a new regulation, but if we look at the American with Disabilities Act (ADA), which has digital accessibility included since 1998, a recent survey has shown that over 2400 lawsuits were filed in the first half of 2025 alone in the US.
-(2025 Midyear Report)
+The EAA is a new regulation, but if we look at the American with Disabilities Act (ADA), which has digital accessibility included since 1998, a recent survey has shown that over 2400 lawsuits were filed in 2024 in the US.
+(ADA Title III News & Insights)

 Improved user experience

 There’s a mistake in thinking that digital accessibility supports only people with disabilities.
-But the reality is that most of the practices related to web accessibility also improve user experience for all audiences.
+The reality is that most of the practices related to web accessibility also improve user experience for all audiences.
+As PayPal notes, “Website accessibility can help improve conversion rates among all audiences.”

 SEO benefits